A woman talks to a man while holding a pen

 • Follow the BPS Code of Conduct and Practice Guidelines, and the HCPC Code of Conduct when required

-The demands of working in and managing an independent psychology practice are essentially different from those of being employed by an organisation, posing specific challenges with respect to organisational aspects of practice (including financial and legal aspects); the maintenance of professional standards of competence and particular ethical dilemmas; there can also be a sense of isolation from professional colleagues and practice can at times be especially challenging as well as lonely.
+The demands of working in and managing an independent psychology practice are essentially different from those of being employed by an organisation, posing specific challenges with respect to organisational aspects (financial, legal, etc) and the maintenance of professional standards of competence and particular ethical dilemmas, and the potential for a sense of isolation from professional colleagues.

 Our purpose